LOCATION ENON NC+AL GA SC VA

 The May 2006 revision was to clean up text only.
 No major revisions.
 (RHB)

 The April 2022 revision removed an offensive series name replaced with Hallsummit (RBT).
+The September 2025 revision changed the format.
+No data was changed.

-Diagnostic horizons and features in this pedon are:
+Diagnostic horizons and soil characteristics recognized in this pedon are:

-Argillic horizon - the zone between depths of 8 and 33 inches (Bt1 and Bt2 horizons)
+Argillic horizon--the zone from 20 to 84 centimeters (8 and 33 inches) (Bt1 and Bt2 horizons)

-Ultic feature - the base saturation of 35 to 60 percent at a depth 1.25 m below the top of the argillic horizon.
+Ultic feature--the base saturation of 35 to 60 percent at a depth 1.25 m below the top of the argillic horizon.

 ADDITIONAL DATA: